stefan-hoeck/idris2-ref1/README.md

 their index is about ten times slower when using `traverse` with `State` than with explicit recursion.
-In addition, `traverse` cannot be made tail recursive unless it is manually specialize for `State`, in which case we might just as well ditch the `State` monad altogether.
+In addition, `traverse` cannot be made tail recursive unless it is manually specialized for `State`, in which case we might just as well ditch the `State` monad altogether.
 And stack safety is important on all backends with a limted stack size such as the JavaScript backends.
 There,